molily/molily.de/_posts/2017-12-21-robust-javascript.md

 For websites, the tester needs to execute the tasks with different browsers, devices and internet connections to catch all possible errors.

 Manual testing with step-by-step instructions is probably the most time-consuming and expensive type of testing, but it is highly beneficial.
-Alongside with real user testing, manual testing can quickly find errors caused by client-side JavaScript.s.
+Alongside with real user testing, manual testing can quickly find errors caused by client-side JavaScript.

 ### Automated testing